Mildred Newman: Career

 Newman started her psychoanalyst practice in New York City in the middle of the 1950s.
 She realized that her patients needed a place to have positive feedback, and in 1971 she and her husband Bernard Berkowitz started a book that became How to Be Your Own Best Friend.
 In 2018, an article in the New York Post attributed the self-help industry that followed back to this 1971 book.

-Newman worked with many clients, starting with Paula Prentiss,Anthony Perkins, George Segal, Neil Simon, Nora Ephron, and others.
+Newman worked with many prominent clients, starting with Paula Prentiss,Anthony Perkins, George Segal, Neil Simon, Nora Ephron, and others.
 She and her husband treated so many celebrities that they were known as "therapists of the stars".
 She and her husband also participated in social events with her clients.

-Newman was a proponent of conversion therapy, famously treating Perkins with electroshock to supposedly "cure" his homosexuality; for this, Perkins' friend and collaborator Stephen Sondheim described her to author Mark Harris as "completely unethical and a danger to humanity."
+Newman was a proponent of conversion therapy, famously using electroshock with Perkins to treat his homosexuality.
+Such views and treatments were not unusual for mainstream medical professionals of the era.
+Perkins's friend and collaborator Stephen Sondheim described Newman to author Mark Harris as "completely unethical and a danger to humanity."